Naledi Pandor: Minister of International Relations and Cooperation (2019–2024)

 Reacting to the ICC arrest warrant for Vladimir Putin, Pandor criticized the International Criminal Court (ICC) for not having what she called an "evenhanded approach" to all leaders responsible for violations of international law.
 South Africa, which failed in its obligation to arrest visiting Sudanese President Omar al-Bashir in June 2015, invited Russian President Vladimir Putin to the 15th BRICS Summit of leaders of Brazil, Russia, India, China and South Africa in August 2023.
 In May 2023, Pandor announced that she had approved diplomatic immunity for Vladimir Putin and his officials so that they could attend the 15th BRICS Summit despite the ICC arrest warrant.

 Pandor is known, in part, for her strong anti-Israel stance.
-Following the October 7th attack on Israel, Pandor held a telephone call with Hamas leader Ismail Haniyeh.
+Following the October 7 attacks, 2023, Pandor held a telephone call with Hamas leader Ismail Haniyeh.
 According to reports, the phone call was described as "embarrassing" for President Cyril Ramaphosa, who was stated to have had "no prior knowledge" of its occurrence.
 Following news of the call, the South African Jewish Board of Deputies (SAJBD) issued a statement criticizing Minister Pandor’s reported expression of “support” for Hamas in the aftermath of the October 7 attacks on Israeli targets.
 The SAJBD argued that this stance had placed South Africa in "very dangerous waters" and subsequently called for Pandor’s immediate resignation or dismissal.
 On 12 November 2023, Pandor called on the ICJ to speed up its investigation of Application of the Convention on the Prevention and Punishment of the Crime of Genocide in the Gaza Strip and that she expects the ICC to issue an arrest warrant for Israeli Prime Minister Netanyahu.

 Pandor lost her seat in Parliament at the 2024 general election, having been ranked 86th on the ANC's national parliamentary list and the ANC only winning 73 national list seats.
+Ronald Lamola was appointed to succeed her as Minister of International Relations and Cooperation.

+Post-political career

+On 23 September 2024, Pandor was appointed chairperson of the board of trustees of the Nelson Mandela Foundation, succeeding Njabulo Ndebele.
+Her appointment took effect on 1 October 2024.

+On 7 January 2026, Pandor was announced as the new chancellor of Nelson Mandela University, taking over from Geraldine Fraser-Moleketi.
+She officially took office on 1 April 2026, with her inauguration ceremony being held on 8 April 2026.